Conestoga Ranch: A Glamping Resort

-This new glamping resort offers high-end holidays beside the caribbean-blue waters of Utah’s Bear Lake
+This super-cool spot offers high-end holidays beside the caribbean-blue waters of Utah’s Bear Lake

 Benny Van Der Wal